 We can offer you a committed, inspiring leadership team who will walk alongside you but always step up to lead.
 We will appoint the very best staff and link arms to create an academy which never fails a student, and goes out of it’s way to deliver the very best in education, care and happiness.

-Dee Pickerill, Principal Designate, has worked in special education for all of her teaching career.
+Dee Pickerill, Principal, has worked in special education for all of her teaching career.
 In addition to being an outstanding class teacher, Dee was the Associate Principal at Milestone Academy with responsibility for teaching and learning, pupil outcomes and safeguarding.
 Within this role she helped lead the academy through three consecutive Ofsted inspections where the academy was judged as Outstanding.

 Dee is a pragmatic leader with a strong moral drive to deliver the very best opportunities and outcomes for all young people with SEN, within and beyond her own setting.
 Dee has a special interest in functional and vocational learning and her ambition is for Snowfields Academy to lead the way in supporting young people with ASD into employment, be it full time, part time, paid or voluntary, giving the skills and confidence to local employers to enhance their workforce by employing staff with ASD.

-James Doddington, Assistant Principal, has spent his career teaching at Milestone Academy, in that time teaching students with severe and complex needs across the school, from as young as 6 to as old as 19.
+James Doddington, Vice Principal, has spent his career teaching at Milestone Academy, in that time teaching students with severe and complex needs across the school, from as young as 6 to as old as 19.
 Whilst there James consistently demonstrated himself to be an outstanding teacher, and was nominated for Kent Teacher of the year 2018.
 Whilst at Milestone James developed and initiated a refined personal, social and physical development framework.
 This allowed the school to demonstrate the outstanding progress the students were and continued to make in these areas, which until that point had been problematic to demonstrate.